For more years than I can remember, my mother used to tell me the same thing on my birthday:

 There were two soft markers in his structural ultrasound, hydro nephrosis and echo foci, and taken in consideration with my age (31) and the absence of any testing that had been done (the early detection blood test hadn't come out yet), the doctors told me I had a 1 in 400 chance of Mylo being born with Down Syndrome.

 As you can imagine, this was challenging news for a first time parent.
-Mylo's father and I, like a lot of people, wanted our child to be "perfect," and I had put a lot of time an energy already into being a super healthy pregnant lady -- eating organic greens, fruits & vegetables, beans, eggs, fish, cheese, fruits, supplements, prenatal vitamins, along with prenatal yoga, walking, going to the gym, etc...
-I was followed by both doctors and midwives!
+Mylo's father and I, like a lot of people, wanted our child to be "perfect," and I had put a lot of time an energy already into being a super healthy pregnant lady -- eating well, taking vitamins, exercising and doing yoga, etc... heck, I was followed by both doctors and midwives!
 In the wake of this diagnosis, I spent hours poring over the chat room discussions about soft markers, looking for the outcome that I wanted to hear: two soft markers but not born with DS.

 One day my mother called me and said:

 I let her words sink in, and thus officially began my journey into the practice of radical acceptance.
 That day, I imagined myself giving birth 400 times.
-I was taking a childbirth preparation class at the time, and every stage of the birthing process had been inscribed only eyelids, adding special gravitas to my musings.
+I was taking a childbirth preparation class at the time, Andy that point every stage of the birthing process had been inscribed only eyelids, adding special gravitas to my musings.
 I thought to myself:

 Lo and behold, on March 5th 2010, Mylo Dean Collard made his grand entrance, cancelling my plans to attend the Academy Awards (I had tickets at the time, and the obvious joke was that I would make a splash on the red carpet).
 I remember those first moments of his life so well: my mother, his dad, the doula, the midwives, and two very transfixed cats all watching and waiting for him to breath.
 His heart was beating, the cord was pumping, but he was small and floppy and not breathing.
 For whatever reason, I had no fear.
 I knew he would breath.
 We rubbed his little body and talked to him, encouraging him to take a breath.
 Finally he got his first kiss from Aleks, the midwife.
 After two puffs, he sputtered online.
 He had all the appearances of having Down Syndrome -- as well as some other possible medical complications -- so we took him to Children's Hospital Los Angeles to have him checked out.